-However common X-linked traits of males also carry Y-linked traits.
+However common X-linked traits are, male also carry Y-linked trait.
 An example is the hypertrochosis pinnae auris.
 This is a genetic disorder in humans that causes hairy ears.
 Since this is carried by Y chromosomes, if the father has the disorder, all his sons will inherit the trait.
 The figure below shows the example of Y-linked traits.